alexander-lamdan/40-css-projects/projects/Email/README.md

-# Blog CSS project
+# Email CSS project
-This is the blog CSS project.
+This is the email CSS project.